-- Do you offer training/equipping opportunities for families and parents?
+- Is there training/equipping opportunities for families and parents?

-- What emotional/psychological support system do you offer missionaries and their families?
+- What kind of emotional/psychological support is offered to missionaries and their families?

-- From where does a missionary’s salary come?
-How are those funds distributed to the missionary?
+- Where does a missionary’s salary come from?
+How are those funds distributed to the field?

-- What percent of a missionary’s support goes toward the agency?
+- What percent of a missionary’s support goes to the agency?

 - What benefits are provided the missionary for that percentage?

-- What sort of medical insurance policy do you provide?
-Does that include evacuation insurance, as well?
+- What sort of medical insurance is provided?
+Does it include evacuation insurance?

-- What kind of pension plan do you provide?
+- What kind of pension or retirement plan is available?

-- What is the mission’s view on the inerrancy of the Scriptures?
+- What is the mission’s view on the inerrancy of scripture?

 - What is the agency’s view of spiritual gifts?